Cochin University of Science and Technology: DDU KAUSHAL Kendra

 UGC has introduced DDU KAUSHAL KENDRAS (DDUKK) for promoting vocational education in continuation to its initiatives for introducing community colleges and B.Voc Programmes realizing the importance and the necessity for developing skills among students, and creating work ready manpower on large scale.

-It is one of the pioneering institutions in vocational education in higher education sector in the country.
-DDUKK CUSAT aims at providing quality vocational education through DDUKK combining class room centered formal education and training with experience sharing of Industry practitioners and internships in business houses.
+DDUKK CUSAT aims at providing quality vocational education through DDUKK by combining class room centered formal education and training with experience sharing of Industry practitioners and internships in business houses.
 The focus is towards integrated knowledge acquisition and upgrading human skill towards creating a new league of employable youth.
 Teaching and training methodology of courses offered under DDUKK are designed accordingly.

 DDUKK was originally established with Dr. Zakkariaya K.A (Professor, School of Management Studies, CUSAT) as the founder director in the year 2015.